stevenbergner/stevenbergner.github.io/_posts/2008-05-01-spectral-rendering.markdown

 <li>To further facilitate interaction we devise a <a href="{{ site.baseurl }}/assets/img/lightdial.png">n-D slider widget</a> that allows to smoothly progress through a multi-dimensional parameter space by a single mouse dragging operation.
 These first two parts of the approach are discussed in our <a href="http://www.cs.sfu.ca/~torsten/Publications/Papers/tvcg05-2.pdf">IEEE TVCG paper</a> (<a href="{{ site.baseurl }}/mybib.html#pracsvr">bibtex</a>).
 </li>
 <li>Complementary lights and reflectances allow for effects such as metamerism and objective color constancy under changing lighting.
-A <a href="https://web.archive.org/web/20131011095622/http://www.cs.sfu.ca/~sbergner/personal/pub/colpaper.pdf">paper on the spectral design method (preprint)</a> has recently been accepted for publication at <a href="http://tog.acm.org/">acm Transactions on Graphics</a>.
+A <a href="{{ site.baseurl }}/assets/pub/bergner-tog09.pdf">paper on the spectral design method (preprint)</a> has been published at <a href="http://tog.acm.org/">acm Transactions on Graphics</a>.
 The related <a href="http://www.cs.sfu.ca/gruvi/Projects/Spectral_Engine/specgen.html">Matlab and Java code</a> is publicly available.
 </li>
 </ul>